AthenZ/athenz/docs/zts_token_exchange_requirements.md

 1. JAG Token Validation

 - Checks that the JAG token's audience claim matches either ztsOpenIDIssuer (OIDC issuer) or ztsOAuthIssuer (OAuth issuer) values configured in the ZTS Server
 - Checks that the JAG token's client_id matches the authenticated client principal name or the registered service client ID for the principal
 - Checks that the JAG token has a non-empty scope claim.
-If the scope claim in the access token requests is provided, then it must match the scope claim in the JAG token or be a subset of it.
+If the scope claim in the access token request is provided, then it must match the scope claim in the JAG token or be a subset of it.

 2. Role Names Validation